-345 Palm Road Robertsport, Liberia - Sender address May 28, 2012 Date the letter was written One line One line Kristen Smith 98 Sunset Drive Monrovia, Liberia Inside address (or recipient address) Dear Ms. Smith: Salutation One line job opportunity at your c ough one of my professors, Dr. Steven Field, I recently heard about an ompany, Precision Engineering.
-I am nearing completion of my under heering from the University of Liberia, I would like to be considered for enclosed for your review. graduate Please note that I have excelled in my coursework, especially in circuit design, which I understand is one of the most critical areas of work done at Precision Engineering.
+345 Palm Road Robertsport, Liberia Sender address May 28, 2012 Date the letter was written One line One line Kristen Smith 98 Sunset Drive Monrovia, Liberia Dear Ms. Smith: Salutation One line One line I hope you are well.
+Through one of my professors, Dr. Steven Field, I recently heard about an exciting job opportunity at your company, Precision Engineering.
+I am nearing completion of my undergraduate degree in electrical engineering from the University of Liberia, I would like to be considered for this position.
+My resume is enclosed for your review.
+Please note that I have excelled in my coursework, especially in circuit design, which I understand is one of the most critical areas of work done at Precision Engineering.
 You will also see that I was president of the Electrical Engineering Club, where I organized meetings and invited a number of guest lectures on a variety of electrical engineering topics.
 Please contact me at the address listed above, or on my cell phone (+231 76 555 555) if you require further information from me or would like to set up an interview.
 I look forward to hearing from you soon.
-Best regards, One line ← Nathan Anderson - Closing Four lines Enclosure - Enclosures One line (co) BY-NC-SA Example letter by University of Michigan
+Best regards, - One line Nathan Anderson - Four lines Enclosure Enclosures - One line (cc) BY-NC-SA Example lette er by University of Michigan